UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 Depending on the type of battery supplied, the Loki will be turned on via the power switch or jumper.
 (Note: some of the 5v LiPo battery packs do not sense the switch, and need to be powered on manually.)
 When the Loki turns on both the RPi red LED and all the Loki LEDs should light.
 If firmware is working the LEDs should blink when you turn the wheels.
 The wheels should be able to turn freely.

-*{Joe:  Why not refer to the connection instructions we already have?
-Isn't it the same?
-Having 2 asks for trouble, IMHO}*

 ## Connecting to the Loki.

+Loki uses basically the same software as Magni, so the sections on networking in this Qiuckstart section should apply.
+If the instructions below fail to work, see the sections on connecting to the robot for the first time.
 When the Loki boots in a new environment, it will attempt to connect to known WiFi networks.
 If it can’t find any known networks it will open up a WiFi access point in a couple of minutes.
 To connect to the access point use your network icon and Search for “UbiquityRobot####” the “####” are the last two unique hexadecimal digit of the WiFi hardware MAC address.
-The password it “robotseverywhere”  The robots IP number is 10.42.0.1.
+The password it “robotseverywhere”  The robot's default IP number is 10.42.0.1.

 To logon to the robot: